44thm0820/class-01-demo/README.md

+# Gallery of Horns Collaborators / outside sources / avoid plagiarism

+ an overview of the project for a new visitor to your repo

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).